tangtang95/trackme-dockerized/README.md

 # Docker version of TrackMe project

-This repository contains a docker version of an old university project about microservices with spring framework.
+This repository contains a docker version of an old university project, [TrackMe](https://github.com/tangtang95/TrackMe), about microservices with spring framework.
 Using a framework composed by service registry, API gateway, and a bunch of microservices.
 ## Requirements

 - **Docker**